nsg-ethz/Chameleon/sigcomm2023-artifact-evaluation.md

   This will generate the figure: `results/EXPERIMENT/plot_routing_table_size.html`, where `EXPERIMENT` is the folder name of the data set 1.

-- **Figure 13**: To replicate Figure 13, you need to re-compute the data set 2 with the binary for which explicit loop checking is disables.
+- **Figure 13**: To replicate Figure 13, you need to re-compute the data set 2 with the binary for which explicit loop checking is disabled.
   To do so, run the following command:

   ```shell